emerald-dao/beginner-dapp-course/chapter2.0/day2/README.md

 - This means that any `<a>` tag inside of a tag with a `className` of "title" should be a certain color.
 - `text-decoration: none` just means it has no underline when we click the link.

+---

+PHEW!
+We are done.
+Wow, that was a lot.
+And maybe boring?
+I don't know.
+I hope you're still alive.

 ## Learn More